 These loans represent top-level financing in parent company Selvaag Bolig ASA, and are independent of the group’s level of activity.
-They comprise two overdraft facilities and a bond loan.
+They comprise two overdraft facilities.

 One of the overdraft facilities is allocated for financing the start-up of new construction projects, while other top-up loans will be used for general company purposes.

 Land loans represent the debt related to financing undeveloped sites for future housing development.
 Normally, land purchases are financed 50-50 by equity and land loans, where the latter is secured in the site.

 Interest charges and development costs are paid from equity until construction begins in the specific housing project.
 Once building has started, the relevant land loan is normally converted to a construction loan – assuming that 60 per cent of the housing units have been sold in advance.

 In January 2020 Selvaag Bolig completed a transaction to sell a substantial proportion of land it owned where contruction had yet to start to Urban Property, see annual report for details.
 The consideration from the sale of Portfolio B has been recognised as current liabilities repurchase agreements.

 Construction loans follow the building projects, and depend on the level of activity in the group.
 Separate construction loans are raised for each project, and fully fund building costs.
 If a project involves several construction phases, the normal practice is to use a revolving credit facility.

 Interest charges are added to the construction loan (are capitalised along the way) and capitalised interest costs are recognised as operating expenses since they relate directly to the building process.
 Construction loans are redeemed when the relevant building project has been completed and delivered.